aleios-cloud/sls-dev-tools/README.md

 ```
 Shortcuts
-- Pressing "h" while the tool is open will display a helpbox with all the keybindings and cli options.
+- Pressing "h" while the tool is open will display a helpbox with all the keybindings and cli options
 - Pressing "q" will quit the tool
 - Pressing "o" while selecting a function from the function list will open the relevant page of the AWS console (saving some clicks!)
 - Pressing "d" while selecting a function from the function list will deploy the selected lambda function, note this is not possible while using SAM
 - Pressing "s" while selecting a function will deploy the entire stack
+- Pressing "i" while selecting an event bus will open a window to write and inject an event for that bus
 ```

 # A note on AWS API calls and pricing